 Best compliment: You've given us a beautiful home to create beautiful memories in!

 Artist the client enjoys: The clients love collecting memories and making coffee table books.
-They own a lovely collection of Dayanita Singh’s
+They own a lovely collection of Dayanita Singh’s Box of Shedding, which they often replace with their own photographs.

 The ceiling is 15ft at its highest, sloping down to a comfortable 9 feet high.
 A clear glass partition separates the solid wall from the ceiling, giving the illusion of a floating roof and letting light travel from one space into the next.